Looking for Qualified Marketing Talent? Here’s What You Need to Know

 The most valuable asset to any business is its people.
 This is true whether you’re an entrepreneur building out your initial team or you’re working for an established business.

-Here are just a few of the stats and facts supporting this narrative:
+Here are just a few interesting trends:

 Boomers are retiring — leaving a gap in the jobs they held and a skills gap in the talent required to fill them.

-Traditional schools are failing our youth — with The Department of Education and unqualified “educators” focused on the wrong metrics.
-We’ve become a society in which “passing tests” is more important than building critical thinking skills.
+Traditional schools are failing our youth.
+With The Department of Education and unqualified “educators” focused on the wrong metrics, we’ve become a society in which “passing tests” is more important than building critical thinking skills.

-Women continue to bear the brunt of unpaid caretaking responsibilities — to the tune of an estimated $10.9 trillion annually — so flexibility is no longer an option; it’s a requirement.
+Women continue to bear the brunt of unpaid caretaking responsibilities — to the tune of an estimated $10.9 trillion annually, so flexibility is no longer an option; it’s a requirement.

 While the points above apply to the American workforce at large, let’s get more granular on why quality marketing talent is elusive, too.